Survey Results: Genome editing

 Researchers working with WhatIsBiotechnology are running a pilot survey to gather people's views on this new technology.
 Dr Lara Marks, Managing Editor of the site and historian of medicine and Dr Silvia Camporesi, bioethicist at King's College London, are leading the project.

-As these are interim results the survey is still open for people to submit their views.
-Click here if you would like to take part in the debate.
 If you have any questions about this survey please contact Dr Camporesi on email@example.com.